rodney42/node-ghoma/README.md

   "id": "53ae11", // Unique ID of the plug.
 These are the last 3 bytes from the MAC address.
   "state": "on",  // Current state.
-May be 'on','off' or 'unknown' "statechanged": "2017-01-22T21:00:19.733Z", // Time of the last state change "tiggered": "local",  // local: Triggered by switch on the plug. remote: Triggered by control server "prevstate": "off",   // The previous state.
+May be 'on','off' or 'unknown' "statechanged": "2017-01-22T21:00:19.733Z", // Time of the last state change "triggered": "local",  // local: Triggered by switch on the plug. remote: Triggered by control server "prevstate": "off",   // The previous state.
 May be 'unkown', if the plug has no state send until now "initalized": "2017-01-22T20:59:23.565Z", // Time the plug has registered with the control server "remoteAddress": "::ffff:192.168.1.136", // The address of the plug